State Department Federal Register Notice

 On U.S. Court of Appeals for the Ninth Circuit ruled that employers cannot pay women less than men for the same work based on previous salaries, reversing the Court’s previous ruling.
 According to the Court, paying women less than men allows employers to “capitalize on the persistence of the wage gap.”
 Plaintiff Aileen Rizo sued the Fresno County Office of Education after discovering that a male employee was making more money than her but had less education and experience.

-District Court Finds Job Applicant Has No Standing to Bring FCRA Adverse Action Claim Because Background Check was Accurate
+District Court Finds Job Candidate Has No Standing to Bring FCRA Adverse Action Claim Because Background Check was Accurate

 Supreme Court Vacates Microsoft Case